Configuration

 On Unpause

-Notify when resuming from an IPC pause (e.g., stasis pause 1h):
+Notify when resuming from an IPC pause (e.g., stasis pause for 1h):

 notify_on_unpause true